Wawona Tunnel: Specifications

+When it opened in 1933, the Wawona Tunnel was the longest automobile tunnel in the world and remains the longest highway tunnel in California at 4233 ft long.
+The Tom Lantos Tunnels in Pacifica, California are 4149 ft .8 Miles long; the Caldecott Tunnel in Oakland, California is 3771 ft long.
+Both measured in their longest bores.

 A $1.5 million federal highway contract to repair the tunnel's ventilation and electrical systems, and a separate contract to upgrade visitor services at Tunnel View, was completed in 2008.

 Scenery

 The Wawona Tunnel features in a monochrome photograph by Ansel Adams: From Wawona Tunnel, Winter, Yosemite, about 1935.